-->

 Article Featured Image

-In his opening keynote at IBC 2024, behavioral expert Thimon de Jong compared the “impact of AI on everything” in 2024 was a bit like assessing the impact of the World Wide Web in 1997.
+In his opening keynote at IBC 2024, behavioral expert Thimon de Jong compared gauging the “impact of AI on everything” in 2024 to assessing the impact of the World Wide Web in 1997.
 “We are in 1997 with AI,” he declared.
 Suggesting that attendees brace themselves for the likelihood that AI would prove every bit as transformative as the web (and in ways we wouldn’t have imagined in its early days), he went on to predict, “Everything with AI is going to be an emotional roller coaster.
 We are used to technology being stronger and faster than we are.”

 Noting that AI too would of course be all that, he concluded, “We are going to have to get used to it being smarter and more creative than we are.”